tsolakoua/shelter-animal-analysis/README.md

-# Shelter animals Dataset Analysis
+# Shelter animals dataset analysis
 This is an analysis on Kaggle's [animal shelter](https://www.kaggle.com/c/shelter-animal-outcomes/data) dataset